 Maui Expectations Vs Reality Molokini Raft

 Reality: Not true at all these days.
 Thanks to Redline Rafting, you can nix the crowded boat and six-hour day on the water.
 Redline Rafting gets snorkelers from Kihei Boat Ramp to Molokini in 15 minutes flat.
-Here, you can snorkel for a while, see all the sights, then head back for lunch back on dry land.
+Here, you can snorkel for a while, see all the sights, and then head back for lunch on dry land.
 Not to mention, Redline’s speedy raft can only hold a handful of people.
+Redline Rafting is also the tour company you want to take a Maui whale-watching tour with if you are visiting during whale season (November – April).
+The vantage point, small group, and the speedy raft will get you right into the action and you won’t have to stand on your tippy toes to see.

 Hawaii line